photon-storage/gw3-doc/docs/api/index.md

 * xxd: encoding/decoding hex stirng
 * jq: json parser

-They are preinstalled in common Unix-like systems.
+These are often preinstalled in common Unix-like systems, although usage may vary slightly in different systems.
-The demostration assumes the following enviroment variables are defined when necessary:
+The demostration assumes the following variables are defined when necessary:
 ```bash
 # Content CID
 CID="QmNtEUdyHzVCbYqtnjKrK27xLg4Vm5NsS3ZHPMJmUjrsMy"